sunyoungye/Chatting-Bot/README.md

 ## Technical Highlights
 - Implemented a reusable 'ChatBot' class for handling input processing and responses
 - Separated chatbot behavior from control logic for easier extension
-- Designed clear execution flow to manage conversation state
+- Designed a clear execution flow to manage conversation state

 ## Tech Stack
 - Python

 ## How to Run
-Download the ChatBot.py, Chatter.py, and README.txt files and place them in a PyCharm project.
-Then, run Chatter.py to start the chatbot.
+Download ChatBot.py, Chatter.py, good_responses.csv, and evil_responses.csv, and place the files into the PyCharm project.
+Run Chatter.py to interact with the chatbot as demonstrated in README.txt.
+Try having a conversation with the ChatBot!

+You can also open responses.csv files to see which keywords trigger specific responses and how the ChatBot reacts to different user inputs.